Requests and Holds

 Transit Request

 Horizon will tell you which library to send the item to.
-Follow your library’s local procedure for fulfilling transit requests and also see the section Inter-Library Loans for more information.
+Follow your library’s local procedure for mailing transit requests.

 Cancelling a Hold